10 Facts About The Ringed Tree Boa

 Corallus blombergi.
 Source: public domain

-Mystery currently surrounds the population of ringed tree boas in Pacific Ecuador, which lie at the southernmost extent of its territory.
-Until 2001, these were considered a subspecies called Corallus annulatus blombergi.
-But now, they’ve been elevated into an independent species – the Ecuadorian annulated tree boa, adding a 9th member to the Corallus tree boa family.
+Mystery currently surrounds the population of ringed tree boas in Pacific Ecuador, which lie at the southernmost extent of the species’ territory.
+Until 2001, these were considered to be a subspecies called Corallus annulatus blombergi.
+But now, they’ve been elevated into an independent species – the Ecuadorian annulated tree boa (Corallus blombergi), adding a 9th member to the Corallus tree boa genus.

 At first glance, the two species are similar enough that Corallus blombergi could be a mere morph, but there are a few subtler differences…